🥘 A Traditional French Stew

 Step 8

-Add the vegetables from the marinade and 2 tablespoons of the butter.
+Add the vegetables from the marinade and 2 tablespoons of butter.
 Simmer for 15 minutes, stirring often.
 Sprinkle the flour over the mixture and stir until well blended.
-Pour in the marinade, bring to a boil stirring frequently to prevent flour from lumping.
+Next add the marinade juice, and bring to a boil.
+Stir often to prevent the flour from lumping.

 Step 9